-You might not realize it, but databases are everywhere.
-Whether or not you know very much about them, their effect on our daily lives is extensive.
-From weather applications to the movies you watch online, databases are responsible for many of the services we utilize daily.
+You might not realize it, but database examples are everywhere.
+Whether or not you know very much about them, their effect on your daily life is extensive.
+From weather applications to the movies you watch online, databases support nearly every service you use on a regular basis.

-We have collected a few of the more well-known examples of how databases enhance your day-to-day life below.
-The most popular database server in our industry, MySQL, is prevalent in virtually every example listed below.
+To show you just how ubiquitous databases are, here are a few of the more well-known database examples and descriptions on how they enhance your day-to-day life.
+The most popular database server in the Web Hosting Industry, MySQL, is prevalent in virtually every example listed below.

 2. Social Gaming

-Gaming done across social networks is extremely data intensive.
-Gathering individual player information from around the globe and serving it to players on demand requires a high availability database software.
+Gaming done across social networks is extremely data-intensive.
+Gathering individual player information from around the globe and serving it to other players on-demand requires high availability database software.

-One example is the popular Game of Thrones Ascent, a free role-playing game launched by Disruptor Beam and based on the hit HBO series, Game of Thrones.
-Their Percona Server-based database solution helps eliminates data bottlenecks during high-usage periods.
+One example is the popular Game of Thrones Ascent, a free role-playing game launched by Disruptor Beam based on the hit HBO series Game of Thrones.
+Their Percona Server-based database solution helped them eliminate data bottlenecks during high-usage periods.

 3. Personal Cloud Storage

-If you save photos or documents to your smartphone or tablet, it’s likely your data is stored in “the cloud,” a large, central storage environment with a small portion dedicated just to you.
+If you save photos or documents to your smartphone or tablet, or even just to any online backup solution, your data is being transferred to the cloud, a large central storage environment, where just a small portion of space is dedicated to you.

 6. Government Organizations